accessibilitywars/zaw2/content/builds/cele-alac-paragon.md

 #### General House Rules
 > 1. Your primary goal is to maintain boons, alacrity and your party's survivability before DPS
-> 1. You need to maintain 7-10 motivations, 8-10 boons and 100% alacrity uptime.
+> 1. You need to maintain 8-10 boons and 100% alacrity uptime.

 #### Crowd Control